Stage 5 (The Sopranos): Reception

 "Stage 5" was the highest Nielsen rated program on cable TV for the week of April 9 to 15, 2007, with 7.42 million viewers.

 Television Without Pity graded "Stage 5" with an A. Reviewer Kim Reed criticized the afterparty scene with Larry Boy: "...Larry Boy Barese and his date are regaling the others with tales of what it's like to be on a movie set, including the fact that the actors don't just make up their own lines!...Come on.
 No one is so dumb that they don't understand that movies have scripts."
 Reed also observed that the saga of Johnny Sack's cancer turned Tony and his crew into "old people...trying to one up each other with their ailments."
 Reed praised the scene of Ginny bleaching Johnny's shoes as an allusion to Johnny's character, specifically an image consciousness.

 The Los Angeles Times had positive reviews of the episode.
 For its Show Tracker blog, Paul Brownfield praised two scenes featuring Paulie and regarded J.T. "a constant whipping boy for TV writer haughtiness."
 Jay A. Hernandez, in the weekly "Scriptland" feature, called the episode "both hysterical and insightful", with "brilliantly mordant humor".

 For Entertainment Weekly, Lisa Schwarzbaum observed: "...Tony and Phil have become the older generation, kvetching about their health, while the younger Carmine Jr. would rather not dirty his hands."
 However, Schwarzbaum criticized the subplot about Christopher's movie as "too easy and self-conscious".

 IGN rated the episode 8.9 points out of 10, with critic Brian Zoromski commenting: "New developments were presented subtly and quietly, without getting too heavy-handed or expository."

-Alan Sepinwall of The Star-Ledger praised the episode as "dark" and "wickedly funny", while regarding the killing of Gerry Torciano to be a loss of one of the show's best characters.
+Alan Sepinwall of The Star-Ledger praised the episode as "dark" and "wickedly funny", while regarding the death of Johnny Sack to be a loss of one of the show's best characters.